Pedram-Mirelmi/simple-tweeter/README.md

 # simple tweeter

 ## client:
-The client terminal version has these features:
+The client UI version now has these features:
-* writing new tweet
+* write new tweet
 * like tweets
+* view comments
-* leave comments
+* leave new comments
+* like others comments
+* user profile tab (managing user's own tweets)

 ## UI:
 Recently i've added a UI written by PyQT5.<br />
-I built my own widgets using inheritance in OOP. which all are in the client/UIPackages/Widgets
+I built my own widgets using inheritance in OOP. which all are in the client/UIPackages/Widgets <br />
+The main window contains a tab environment.
+* home tab(all tweets)
+* search tab(to search and visit others profile) which is still incomplete
+* profile tab(user's own profile)

 ## server:
 The comunication between client and server is based on socket programming and json.<br />